hoprnet/hoprnet/.processes/development.md

 Responsibilities:

 - to be the bridge between tech team and Project Owner
-- daily check for community created tasks in [hopr-devrel](https://github.com/hoprnet/hopr-devrel)
+- daily check for comm created tasks in [hopr-devrel](https://github.com/hoprnet/hopr-devrel)
 - daily check for new [unreleased tokens](../UNRELEASED_TOKENS.md) emails send to `tech@hoprnet.org`
 - review tech related bounties ([read more](./bounty.md))